How to Connect to Trusted Mobile Hosts with URL Whitelisting on Android & iOS Apps

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Add a list of approved, trusted website.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing a list of approved, trusted website.

 -